-For mental health concerns, such as anxiety or depression, exercise releases endorphins, but it can also act as a grounding activity, a social outlet, and provide goals to work towards.
+For mental health concerns, such as anxiety or depression, exercise releases endorphins, but it can also act as a grounding activity, a social outlet, and offer goals to keep you motivated.

 In the case of a disorder like cerebral palsy, stretching loosens tight muscles, providing relief and additional mobility.
-There still needs to be more research done on the effectiveness of stretching and cerebral palsy, but this article highlights despite being unable to ethically test the efficiency of stretching yet, overall physical wellness is essential for affected children as they grow up.
-One of WeStretch's super-users has cerebral palsy, and he remarks that stretching changed his life completely.
+While there still needs to be more research done on the effectiveness of stretching and cerebral palsy, overall physical wellness is essential for affected children as they grow up.

 Delayed onset muscle soreness from a new physical activity can be reduced by taking the time to properly stretch.
 Targeting specific muscles allows oxygen and nutrients to reach the new microtears that were caused by your activity.
 Stretching clears out the lactic acid buildup, which causes discomfort, and allows your body to ease back into its normal range of motion after exercise.